 But the masked data still persists of course, and causes the outer-edges to be blanked.
 A solution is to set plotmasked=’none’:

 Which produces a plot that focuses only on the emission.

 - Parameter Details

 Detailed descriptions of each function parameter

-imagename (string)- Input image name (CASA image or FITS)
+imagename (path)- Input image name (CASA image or FITS)

 figfile (string='')- Output figure name